 - Rejected

 - Unchanged

 - Declined

 - Diminished

+- Unsatisfactory

-- Unsatisfactory - Impairment
+- Impairment

-Examining the actual concepts containing these keywords in appeared that, although there seems to be a "flavor" of something "absent", they do not satisfy the rule of "something absent about the patient (or the procedure)".
+Examining the actual concepts containing these keywords in appeared that, although there seems to be a "flavor" of something "negative", they do not satisfy the rule of "something absent about the patient (or the procedure)".

-5.4.2.4.2.
+9.5.8.2.
 Final Keywords and Rules for "Patient not Subject of Information"